-The Faculty of Social Work is committed to the accessibility of social work education and has developed the Bachelor of Social Work degree by Distance for people living and working outside of Winnipeg.
-The Distance Delivery Bachelor of Social Work degree is a collaborative effort between the Faculty of Social Work and Extended Education.
+The Faculty of Social Work is committed to the accessibility of social work education and has developed the Bachelor of Social Work degree through distance for people living and working outside of Winnipeg.
 The Distance Delivery BSW program is intended to target individuals who are employed in the social services and living outside of Winnipeg, but who may not have had the opportunity to pursue social work education.

 The Distance Delivery BSW degree can be taken on a full-time or part-time basis.
 Generally, it takes four years on a part-time basis however, students coming into the program with a prior degree are able to complete the program in two years.
 Students working in their communities have the option to complete the program on a part-time basis.
 The total length of time it will take each individual will depend on the circumstances surrounding each situation (i.e. total transfer credit, full or part time jobs, families, etc.).
 All students will have up to nine years to complete the program.